Table of Contents

 Don’t make more than three-day trades a week.

-Focus on the 80-20 principle
+Focus on the 80-20 principle.

 Set goals

 Goal setting is essential in general.
 Investing in the stock market is no exception.
-Goals are important in the stock market because, without defined plans, you won’t have anything to work towards.
+Goals are important in the stock market because, without defined plans, you won’t have anything to work toward.
 Think about what you would like to accomplish by trading stocks.
-Whether it’s financial freedom or buying a new Ferrari, setting goals is something you should definitely practice.
+Whether it’s financial freedom or buying a new Ferrari, setting goals is something you should practice.

-Learn as much as possible
+Learn as much as possible.

 To repeat: